scmmmh/metadata-tutorial/source/next/index.rst

     jupyter notebook

-This will automatically load the Single-user Notebook page in your browser.
+This will automatically load the Single-user Notebook page in your browser and you can then create your own notebooks in which to run the tutorial's code.